TimMisiak/timmisiak.github.io/content/posts/useless-x86-trivia.md

 81c1cccccccc    add     ecx,0CCCCCCCCh
 ```

 So while both registers are general purpose, the fact that ```EAX``` is called the "Accumulator register" is not just a convention, it actually makes a difference to the encoding (and potentially the performance, as a result).
+Compilers tend to be very smart, and can take advantage of these shorter encodings whenever possible.
+Shorter instructions mean less data transferred from main memory, and more instructions that can fit in the instruction cache, which is good for performance.

-Equivalent instructions are more than just multiple encodings.
+There are other ways to have equivalent instructions besides just alternate encodings.
 Instructions in x86 can take "prefix bytes" which modify the behavior of the instruction.
 The "REX" set of prefixes are commonly used in 64 bit code to access a wider range of registers compared to 32-bit code (and make code sequences [easier to recognize](/posts/recognizing-patterns)).
 An x86 CPU will happily take one of these prefixes, even if it doesn't have any effect.
 Put a "REX" byte on an 8-bit add, and it does nothing:

 ```
 4004cc          add     al,0CCh